jja08111/jja08111/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning Android.
+- 🌱 I’m an Android Developer at Samsung Electronics.

 ### Status about me